-Questions about VMAP?
+Questions About VMAP?

-Click below to learn more about VMAP:
+Expand sections below to learn more about VMAP.

 The Virginia Mental Health Access Program (VMAP) is a statewide initiative that helps health care providers take better care of children and adolescents with mental health conditions through provider education and increasing access to child psychiatrists, psychologists, social workers, and care navigators.
 VMAP ensures that more children have access to providers who are better able to screen, diagnose, manage and treat mental health.